Denoder/nuxt-module-alternatives/@nuxtjs-alt/auth/readme.md

     }
 ```

-**Oauth2**

-I believe oauth2 is using `addServerMiddleware` which doesn't work unless it's in a file format, so I'll need to spend some time to change this accordingly.
-If you're encountering issues regarding this please tell me.

 **Middleware**

 For the time being, global middleware does not work, plugins cannot be accessed client side when global middleware is on, the only thing that can be accessed is the server state, so you may access the user state via nuxt's `useState()` method when using global middleware.